Print this page

 - Refuse containers in view of public way

-- Brush collection – Should be tied together, 4 inches long, 2 inches diameter
+- Brush collection – Should be tied together, 4 feet long, 2 inches diameter

 - Litter or debris on the property